Full Publication List with Abstracts

 I suggest that layer 4 of the shared circuits model (SCM) should monitor the failure of performing an action, instead of output inhibition, to obtain actual/possible and self/other distinction.
 The target article's assumption of selective inhibition leaves some questions unansweres, such asa the criteria for the selection.
 Monitoing failure can answer these questions because failure does not require selection.
 It also provices a basis for more likely explanation for the phylogenetic and ontogenetic origin of both monitoring and output inhibition.

-[36] Yukiko Mino, Takayuki Okada, Akiko Kikuchi, Takaki Makino, and Kazuo Yoshikawa.
+[38] Yukiko Mino, Takayuki Okada, Akiko Kikuchi, Takaki Makino, and Kazuo Yoshikawa.
 Status and issues in inpatient treatment under mental health welfare act during outpatient treatment under medical care and treatment act - monitoring investigation on designated outpatient treatment institutes.
-In Proceedings of the 4th Annual Conference of Japanese Association of Forensic Mental Health, May 2008.
+Shihou Seishin Igaku (Forensic Mental Health), 4(1):111, 2008.
 In Japanese. [ bib ]

 We briefly describe mentalizing, or understanding others' mental states, in an active research area of cognitive science.
 To overcome inaccessiblity of others' mental states, theoretical studies assume some mentalizing mechanism in the brain, including simulating others' behavior within knowledge of behavior of the self.
 We also present our computer-simulation study that tackles the role of mentalizing in a social environment, which examines behavior of agents based on reinforcement learning in Iterated Prisoners' Dilemma games.
 The results show that agents that choose actions using the estimated policy (corresponding to the mental state) of the co-player, achieve higher cooperation rates than control agents do, which choose actions using only the expected action of the co-player, or only the recent history of game plays.